 For the purpose of presentation in the statement of cash flows, cash includes cash on hand and deposits held at call with financial institutions.
 Cash equivalents include other short-term, highly liquid investments with original maturities of three months or less from the date of acquisition that are readily convertible to known amounts of cash, which are subject to an insignificant risk of changes in value and are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.
-Bank overdrafts, if any, are shown separately on the statement of financial position.
+Bank overdrafts, if any, are considered as cash and cash equivalents.
+However, these are disclosed under liabilities on the statement of financial position.